The cell-centered Finite-Volume self-consistent approach for heterostructures: 1D electron gas at the Si-SiO2 interface: Enforce the continuity of fluxes

 We take the electrostatic potential, $\phi$, as the dependent variable and the horizontal axis as the x-axis.
 We then focus on the eastern interface, the border between the central cell (the P) and the eastern cell (the E), see Fig. \ref{FS1}.
 The continuity of fluxes at the eastern interface of the cell P requires

 We remind that quantities that are defined by uppercase subscripts refer to the cell-center data whereas quantities that are defined by lowercase subscripts refer to the nodal data (on the interfaces between cells).
 The $\Gamma$ is the dielectric constant on Poisson's equation.
-On the other hand, if we take the wavefunction, $\Psi$, as the dependent variable then the $\Gamma$ is the diffusion coefficient of the Schr\"odinger equation (which is proportional to the inverse of effective-mass).
+On the other hand, if we take the wavefunction, $\psi$, as the dependent variable then the $\Gamma$ is the diffusion coefficient of the Schr{\"o}dinger equation (which is proportional to the inverse of effective-mass).
 We emphasize that the continuity of the dielectric constant or the effective-mass are disregarded.
-Whereas, equalities such as Eq. \eqref{eqs1} should be considered which are either associated with the continuity of electric displacement in the discretization of Poisson's equation or associated with the continuity of the probability flux in the discretization of the effective-mass Schr\"odinger equation.
+Whereas, the qualities such as Eq. \eqref{eqs1} should be considered.
 The above relations are approximated by the central difference approximation as